Answers to Most Frequently Asked Questions

 Q. How do I register for the conference?

-A. We have a brand new registration site.
-The new site allows you select your workshops, choose your dinner options, submit workshop critique or contest entries.
+A. We have a great registration site.
+The site allows you select your workshops, choose your dinner options, and pay for everything with check, credit card, or Paypal.
 It applies scholarship and manuscript winner discounts and provides printed and email confirmation of everything you selected.
 It even allows you to forward invitations to others and post your registration onto Facebook and Twitter!
+Registration will open on April 1st.

 Q. Are there special hotel rates for conference attendees?